T

 activity

-Learn to prepare authentic Vietnamese dishes in a hands-on cooking class.
-The experience often includes a market tour and culminates in enjoying the meal you've prepared.
+Learn to prepare classic Vietnamese dishes in a hands-on cooking class.
+Many classes include a market tour and a visit to Tra Que Vegetable Village, followed by enjoying the meal you've prepared.

 3. Afternoon